klerpi/backend-assessment/README.md

 # Backend Assessment

-Backend challenge for interview process of the Junior Backend Dev position at T10.
+Backend challenge for the interview process of the Junior Backend Dev position at T10.

 ## Instructions